nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :exclamation: **Caution:**<br>

 The `delete` command is final and cannot be undone.
-To prevent regrets, you might want to back up your save file which can be found in the `data` folder in the same folder as your HobbyList.jar file.
+To prevent regrets, you might want to back up your save file which can be found in the `data` folder which is in the same folder as your HobbyList.jar file.

 </div>